mariahrucker/Hangman/README.md

 # Hangman Game

-This Hangman game is built using JavaScript and HTML.
+Hangman game is built using JavaScript and HTML.
 In this version of the code, the game logic is separated into its own file `hangman.js` and is loaded into the HTML file using a script tag.
 This separation of concerns makes the code easier to read, understand, and maintain.

 ## Game Play